Night World (film): Plot

-Edith Blair (Dorothy Petersen) spots a drunken Michael Rand sitting alone at a table.
+Edith Blair spots a drunken Michael Rand sitting alone at a table.
 Edith was the 'other woman' in the murder of Michael's father.
 She tells Michael that she and his father were only good friends, and that his father loved him deeply.
 She also tells Michael that his killer mother never loved his father, and cursed him as he was dying.
 An upset Michael creates an outburst and overturns a table at the nightclub.
 He passes out after being punched, and is taken to the back room of the club where Ruth cares for him.

 Happy leaves to discuss bootleg liquor purchases with another gangster, Jim.
-(Huntley Gordon.)
 As he exits, doorman Tim asks if he can leave early to visit is ailing wife, but Happy refuses.

 When Michael wakes up from his liquor-related nap, he and Ruth have a warm chat.
 Gambler Powell interrupts them and insists Ruth come to his apartment immediately.
 Michael punches Powell and Tim takes the fallen gambler out to a taxi.
-Suddenly, Michael's mother (Hedda Hopper) arrives at the nightclub.
+Suddenly, Michael's mother arrives at the nightclub.
 Michael confronts her about the way she treated his father.

 The late-night dance rehearsal continues, but Klauss calls a break so he can spend more time with Jill.
 Happy returns, and Tim asks again if he can go see his wife in the hospital.
 Happy refuses.
 Happy catches Jill and Klauss together, and Klauss leaves in disgrace.
 Happy tells Jill that he will not divorce her, but remain married to her and do his best to make her miserable.

 Michael and Ruth sit down for a meal together.
 Michael asks Ruth if she would be interested in running away to Bali with him, as his wife, even though they have only known each other for a few hours.
 Their happy moment is interrupted by Tim, who has just learned that his wife is dead.
 As he leaves the club to finally go to her bedside, he is fatally shot by gangster Jim and a comrade, who have come for Happy.
 They shoot Happy and then his wife Jill.
 When they turn their guns towards Michael and Ruth, they are suddenly shot dead by the returning police officer Ryan.
 Michael and Ruth get into the police wagon together, and Ruth agrees to go Bali with Michael.